 Because of fire marshal regulations, candles in any form are prohibited in University Courtyard.
 Open fires, including burning candles and activities potentially dangerous to property or disruptive to the community, such as incense and aromatic oils are also prohibited within University Courtyard.
 All items (including candles) will be confiscated and violators of any of these policies are subject to disciplinary and/or legal action.

-Fire regulations require that certain cooking appliances not be permitted in rooms or suites except for the microfridge provided by University Courtyard.
+Fire regulations require that certain cooking appliances not be permitted in rooms or suites except for the micro fridge provided by University Courtyard.
 For safety reasons, any resident found using any prohibited cooking items will have the item(s) confiscated and returned at check-out.
 Please consult the Facilities policies (appliances) for a list of approved appliances.

 In the event of an evacuation of any building(s), residents are to exit the building immediately per directions of staff.
-Staff may knock and then key in to each room to be sure all residents have exited the building.
+Staff may knock and then key into each room to be sure all residents have exited the building.
 In the event of any emergency, be alert and responsive to instructions from staff.

-Discharging firecrackers, fireworks, projectiles or any explosive device.
+Discharging firecrackers, fireworks, projectiles or any explosive device is prohibited.
 Violations of this include, but are not limited to, discharging or in anyway attempting to discharge types of manufactured or homemade fireworks or flaming projectiles including cannons or bottle rockets inside or adjacent to University Courtyard.
 The size of the explosive is irrelevant.
 Violations of this policy may result in the termination of your housing license upon the first offense.

 - APPLIANCES: Electrical devices such as stereos, TVs, hair dryers, coffee pots, air popcorn poppers, blenders, radios and personal computers are permitted, if they are UL approved and portable.
 Space heaters and cooking appliances (examples: hot plates, toasters, rice cookers) are NOT permitted!